rust-lang/book/nostarch/chapter05.md

 Let’s try it!
 The `println!` macro call will now look like `println!("rect1 is {rect1:?}");`.
 Putting the specifier `:?` inside the curly brackets tells
 `println!` we want to use an output format called `Debug`.
-The `Debug` trait enables us to print our struct in a way that is useful for developers so we can see its value while we’re debugging our code.
+The `Debug` trait enables us to print our struct in a way that is useful for developers so that we can see its value while we’re debugging our code.

 Compile the code with this change.
 Drat!
 We still get an error: